CereusLinuxProject/cereus-packages/README.md

     # ln -s /etc/sv/distccd /var/service

 Install distcc on the host (machine that executes xbps-src) as well.
-Unless you want to use the host as slave from other machines, there is no need to modify the configuration.
+Unless you want to use the host as worker from other machines, there is no need to modify the configuration.

 On the host you can now enable distcc in the `void-packages/etc/conf` file: